Modular R Code with box — A Modern Module System

-Modern R projects can quickly become unwieldy as they grow.
+Modern R projects can quickly become unwieldy as they grow, which is why modular R code, organised into self-contained files with explicit imports, makes a real difference at scale.
 Functions get scattered across files, naming conflicts emerge, and tracking dependencies becomes a nightmare.
 The box package provides a clean solution: a modern module system that lets you treat files and folders of R code as independent, nestable modules without the overhead of creating formal R packages.

 This guide walks you through everything you need to write modular, maintainable R code with box.